 Eyebrow-controlled iOS game

-Rainbrow was fortunate to receive praise from Apple and other media outlets as one of the first apps to leverage the new face-tracking technology of the iPhone X.
+Rainbrow received praise from Apple and other media outlets as one of the first apps to leverage the new face-tracking technology of the iPhone X.

 How it works

 Rainbrow uses the True Depth camera system on recent iPhones and iPads to track the user's eyebrows.
 When the user lifts their eyebrows, the character jumps up.
 When the user lowers their eyebrows, the character jumps down.

 I first built a prototype to validate the quality of the facial data.
 Of the available facial features, eyebrows were the easiest to control, provided a wide range of input, and made the user look sufficiently silly. 😜

 Starting on paper, I drew some initial ideas.
 Since the user's eyebrow motion is vertical, I wanted the movement of the on-screen character to be vertical as well.

 To simplify the experience, I designed the menu with the same background as the game.
 This provides a smooth transition into the game, and reduces the cognitive load of the user since they feel like they're in the same space.